numbershape/ml-foundations/01-math-foundations/02-calculus-notes.md

         - Each of those three squares has a volume of x²dx (the area of the side times that little thickness dx)
         - So in total we get 3x²dx of volume change
         - The rest of the components can be ignored because they are multiples of dx
-        - This is ultimately because they will be divided by dx, and if there is still any dx remaining, then those terms aren't going to survive the process of letting dx approach 0
+        - This is ultimately because they will be divided by dx, and if there is still any dx remaining, then those terms will not survive the process of letting dx approach 0
         - So the derivative of x³, the rate at which x³ changes per unit change of x, is 3x²
         - Graphically, this means that the slope of the graph of x³ at every single point x is exactly 3x²